3manuek/3manuek/content/posts/2025-06/postgres_swarm.md

 ---
-title: "Postgres in Docker Swarm"
+title: "Postgres/Patroni in Docker Swarm"
 subtitle: "Do not ask why."
 date: 2025-05-30
 author: "3manuek"